verial-lab/typescript-ddd-monorepo_template/docs/adrs/ADR-016-domain-structure-and-dependency-management.md

    - [ ] Interface-first design

 3. **Import Rules**
+   - [ ] Domain only imports from domain-core
-   - [ ] No imports from infrastructure
+   - [ ] Application only imports from domain
+   - [ ] Infrastructure implements domain interfaces
    - [ ] No circular dependencies
-   - [ ] Clear dependency direction

 4. **Testing**
    - [ ] Pure domain tests
-   - [ ] No infrastructure in tests
+   - [ ] No infrastructure in domain tests
    - [ ] Interface-based testing

 ## Related